jon-jacky/Piety/editors/README.md

 sked functions at the Python REPL.
 You can call the *c* (change) function to substitute text in that line.
 Or, you can delete the line and append a different one.

+Additional edsel commands enable you to have up to two windows on the display in a vertical stack, showing different locations in the same buffer, or different buffers.

 Some commands, for example *p()* (print), no longer print output in the Python REPL because their effects are now visible in the display window.